 The best way to prevent spammy messages through your forms is to add Google reCAPTCHA.
 Google reCAPTCHA is a tool that distinguishes humans from spambots.
 It prompts visitors to check a box verifying that they’re not a robot, and sometimes asks visitors to complete another task, like identify a string of letters.
 Most spambots can’t do this, but your human visitors should have no trouble.

 Another great way to prevent form spam is to select Squarespace Email Campaigns or Mailchimp as your storage option.
-Both services use double opt-in, which requires subscribers to confirm their subscription by email.
+Both services send a confirmation email, which requires subscribers to confirm their subscription before they’re added to a mailing list.

-If you use Email Campaigns, double opt-in is enabled for Cover Page newsletter signup, Newsletter Blocks, and Promotional Pop-Ups.
-To learn more, visit Building mailing lists.
+If you use Squarespace Email Campaigns, the confirmation email is enabled for Cover Page newsletter signup, Newsletter Blocks, and promotional pop-ups.
+To learn more, visit Subscriber verification.